-- 4.3.2 The letter grades shall satisfy the following criteria: - (i) The grade D or above is required to earn credit for a module. - (ii) A student failing either CA or WE receives an incomplete grade I, and is required to repeat only the failed component. - (iii) A student failing both CA and WE receives an F grade, and must repeat both components.
+- 4.3.2 Benchmark percentages are given for the guidance of the examiner and may be changed upwards or downwards by the moderator in consultation with the examiner in accordance with faculty guidelines. - 4.3.3 The letter grades shall satisfy the following criteria: - (i) The grade D or above is required to earn credit for a module. - (ii) A student failing either CA or WE receives an incomplete grade I, and is required to repeat only the failed component. - (iii) A student failing both CA and WE receives an F grade, and must repeat both components.
 The maximum grade awarded for repeating a module will be a C and it will be used for calculating Semester Grade Point Average (SGPA). - (iv) Grade N signifies Academic Concession granted with the approval of the Faculty, in the event a student is unable to sit for the WE due to illness or other compelling reason accepted by the Senate.
 In such instances the student must make an appeal, with supporting documents, to the Dean for an Academic concession strictly following the procedures laid out by the Senate.
 CA component can be carried forward to the next examination as the first attempt.
+The grade is not counted in the calculation of the SGPA. - (v) Grade W indicates a module withdrawn by the student with the approval of the Faculty and the Senate.
 The grade is not counted in the calculation of the SGPA.

-- (v) Grade W indicates a module withdrawn by the student with the approval of the Faculty and the Senate.
-The grade is not counted in the calculation of the SGPA.
 If a student later decides to register for a withdrawn module, he/she will be considered as a repeat candidate with an F grade for that module. - (vi) The grades F, I, D or C can be improved up to a C grade and considered for calculating Semester Grade Point Average (SGPA).
-Students who wish to upgrade need to complete their examinations and obtain the upgraded grade before the relevant final board of examiners after the graduation requirements are met. - 4.3.3 Benchmark percentages are given for the guidance of the examiner and may be changed upwards or downwards by the moderator in consultation with the examiner in accordance with faculty guidelines. - 4.3.4 The grade achieved for each module will be entered on the student's permanent record.
-The grade at the first attempt or the improved grade earned at a subsequent attempt, if any, will be recorded.
+Students who wish to upgrade need to complete their examinations and obtain the upgraded grade before the relevant final board of examiners. - 4.3.4 The grade achieved for each module will be entered on the student's permanent record.
+Any subsequent upgrade to any grade will override the grade obtained at a previous attempt in the permanent record.